-- 7. The Audited standalone and consolidated Balance Sheet of SIDBI as at 31st March 2024, Profit and Loss Account of SIDBI for the year ended 31st March 2024, the Report of the Board of Directors on the working and activities of SIDBI for the period covered by the Accounts and the Auditors' Report on the Balance Sheet and Accounts including the Notice of 26th AGM ('Annual Report') are displayed in the website of the SIDBI www.sidbi.in.
+The Audited standalone and consolidated Balance Sheet of SIDBI as at March 31, 2024, Profit and Loss Account of SIDBI for the year ended March 31, 2024, the Report of the Board of Directors on the working and activities of SIDBI for the period covered by the Accounts and the Auditors' Report on the Balance Sheet and Accounts including the Notice of 26th AGM ('Annual Report') are displayed in the website of the SIDBI www.sidbi.in.
 Soft copy of Annual report is sent through email to those shareholders whose e-mail address is registered with SIDBI or the Depository Participants and physical copies of the Annual Report is being sent to other shareholders who specifically request for the same.
-The copy of the annual report is also sent to the shareholders of SIDBI. - 8.
-Members holding shares in dematerialised mode are requested to register/ update their email addresses with the relevant Depository Participants.
-In case of any queries/ difficulties in registering the e-mail address, members may write to at email id compliance_officer@sidbi.in or boarddiv_lho@sidbi.in.
+The copy of the annual report is also sent to the Debenture Trustee and submitted to NSE on the same day it was sent to the shareholders of SIDBI.

+Members holding shares in dematerialised mode are requested to register/update their email addresses with the relevant Depository Participants.
+In case of any queries/difficulties in registering the e-mail address, members may write to at email id compliance\officer@ sidbi.in or boarddiv\lho@sidbi.in.